Kingxukai/linux/Documentation/driver-api/mmc/mmc-dev-attrs.rst

 	"raw_rpmb_size_mult" is a multiple of 128kB block.

-	RPMB size in byte is calculated by using the following equation:
+	RPMB size in byte is calculated by using the woke following equation:

 		RPMB partition size = 128kB x raw_rpmb_size_mult